angelesmarin/Placenet-App-Backend/documentation/README.md

 # DOCUMENTATION
-This folder contains information relevant to our process, including background information and such.
+This folder contains information about our the files in our backend